vmware-tanzu/pinniped/proposals/1125_dynamic-supervisor-oidc-clients/README.md

 #### Observability Considerations

-See the audience confusion section for some logging requirements related to the legacy token exchange path.

 The usual error messages and log statements will be included for the new features similar to what is already implemented in the supervisor (along with the information present in the `.status` field of the `OIDCClient` resource).